j9t/little-books/manuscript/html-css-coding-guidelines.md

 Specify the encoding in HTML templates and documents via `<meta charset="utf-8">`.
 Do not specify the encoding of stylesheets, for these assume UTF-8 by default.

 #### Omit the Protocol from Embedded Resources

+[The usefulness of this guideline can be questioned.
+You want to ensure all traffic is and stays on https.]

 Omit the protocol portion (`http:`, `https:`) from URLs unless the respective files are not available over both protocols.